cfpdx-401JS-spring-2017/in-class-work/week01_node-js-fundementals/apr10_node-modularity/README.md

 * Be conscious of time and space
     * on-time
     * clean up after yourself
-* Please reacquaint yourself with [code of coduct](https://github.com/codefellows/code-of-conduct)
+* Please re-acquaint yourself with [code of coduct](https://github.com/codefellows/code-of-conduct)
     1. Be kind and respectful
     1. Not creating obtacles to people being able to do their best work
     1. Overcome the bad habits of socialization.
 On _you_ to prevent #2.